alibayevm/adl_project/README.md

 - [ ] - Evaluate the models.
 - [ ] - Train the baseline models with one-hot encoding.
 - [ ] - Compare the embedding strategy with one-hot encoding strategy.
-- [ ] - Need to figure out if we need a validation set or not.
-Technically, we need it for one-hot classifier, but not for the model based on embedding.
-We could have 80/20 split for train/test, then split train into 60/20 train/valid splits when training one-hot representation.
 - [ ] - Think about which metrics to use, can use Precision and Recall along with Accuracy.
 Dataset is unbalanced, so 1-h method will favor 4/26 huge classes.